 You may also like this collection of 18 healthy, easy vegetable breakfast recipes.

 - 400 g 1 can haricot beans drained, rinsed

 - 1 small onion finely chopped

 - 1 teaspoon honey or maple or agave syrup

 - 2 tablespoons olive oil

-- Heat up the oil, add the garlic, onion and celery, stir and fry over a medium heat for a minute.
+- Heat up the oil, add the garlic and onion, stir and fry over a medium heat for 3 minutes until softened.

-- Add the rest of the ingredients (not the beans), stir, cover and simmer for 8 minutes.
+- Add the rest of the ingredients (not the beans), stir, cover and simmer for 8 minutes stirring occasionally.

 - Preheat the oven to 400 F/ 200 C/ gas mark 6.